IS THE STATUE OF LIBERTY PAGAN?

 Diana of the Ephesians was this same dame -- the goddess of towers -- the original Semiramis, wife of Nimrod.
 Says Hislop,

-This pagan licentious queen of vice and prostitution, infamous for her flagrant wanton spirit, was the original "tower woman."
+TThis pagan licentious queen of vice and prostitution, infamous for her flagrant wanton spirit, was the original "tower woman."
 The very same goddess, known as Ashtoreth, which is cognately related to Ishtar and Astarte, the "Queen of Heaven" and "Mother of God" of the pagans, the original "Madonna" and "Celestial Virgin" (although she was no virgin!), was the pagan prototype of the "Virgin Mary" or "Madonna" of the Roman Catholic Church.

 Does this description really fit the "Statue of Liberty" towering on an island in New York harbor, at the mouth of the Hudson River?

 The Babylonian heritage of the "Statue of Liberty" should come as no real surprise to YHWH's people.
 Her identity is written in her shape.
-She stands on a base patterned after the Babylonian stepped-pyramids, or zigurrats, of old -- which themselves were designed by the "tower" woman Semiramis and her architects.
+She stands on a base patterned after the Babylonian stepped-pyramids, or ziggurats, of old -- which themselves were designed by the "tower" woman Semiramis and her architects.
 She stands literally on a base patterned after the tower of Babel!
 She wears a turreted crown, like Rhea, Cybele, Diana, and the pagan goddesses who were counterparts of Semiramis.
 She stands as a universal symbol of "liberty," apart from the laws and commandments of YHWH.
-She represents the "emanicpation" of mankind, and "immigration" and "unity" and the coming together of many races to become one universal mankind, all peoples coming together to one land, uniting the nations as "one," with one language.
+She represents the "emancipation" of mankind, and "immigration" and "unity" and the coming together of many races to become one universal mankind, all peoples coming together to one land, uniting the nations as "one," with one language.

 This is exactly what ancient Nimrod and Semiramis tried to do at the original "Tower of Babel," but El-Shaddai defeated their attempt by scattering the nations and confounding their languages (Gen.11:1-9).